Artisanal techniques and technological evolution in classic and contemporary stop-motion animation

 Directors and historical studies such as Jiří Trnka and Czechoslovak Studies contributed to its development with a poetic and subtle approach, which influenced future generations.

-Technical variations and materials used
+Technical variants and materials used

-The integration of technologies such as 3D printing allows for complex facial details and elaborate sets, improving the expressiveness and quality of the productions.
+The integration of technologies such as 3D printing allows for complex facial details and elaborate sets, improving the expressiveness and quality of productions.

-Leading international studios in stop-motion
+Featured international studies in stop-motion

-Aardman Animations and plasticine
+Aardman Animations and plastimation

-This studio has perfected artisanal maneuvers that allow for natural and expressive movements, becoming a world reference for traditional stop-motion.
+This studio has perfected artisanal maneuvers that allow natural and expressive movements, becoming a world reference for traditional stop-motion.

 Laika and technological integration